swysocki/swysocki.github.io/_posts/2021-04-10-is-devops-engineer-a-title.md

 ![obligatory meme](https://i.redd.it/v96d297rszmy.jpg)

 ## What _Is_ my Title Then?
 I have two simple suggestions for this.
 If your time is spent writing software - scripts, utilities or tooling - to support the process used to implement DevOps, you are a **Software Engineer** (SWE).
 You may not be contributing directly to the application itself, but you are still an SWE.
-We have many facets of SWE - front-end, back-end, test - this just another one.
+We have many facets of SWE - front-end, back-end, test - this is just another one.
 Bite the bullet and own the fact that you are building software in one of its many forms.

 If that's not your main purpose and you focus on building, deploying and maintaining the underlying infrastructure for applications to run, you are **Operations**.
 This title is completely apt but seems to be avoided due to a perceived lack of sex appeal.
 Maybe Ops isn't a hot title these days but it is critical and avoiding the name masks the purpose of the team.